zeshawnahmed/Business-Data-Analysis/README.md

 # Welcome to my Business/Data Analysis Portfolio.
-## Here are some of my project I've worked on.
+## I treat this repository like my portfolio.
+Here are some of my project I've worked on.

 # Adidas US sales data analysis